Tagbanwa

-The Tagbanwa people (Tagbanwa: ᝦᝪᝯ) are one of the oldest ethnic groups in the Philippines, and can be mainly found in the central and northern Palawan.
+The Tagbanwa people (Tagbanwa: ᝦᝪᝯ) are an indigenous people and one of the oldest ethnic groups in the Philippines, mainly found in central and northern Palawan.
 Research has shown that the Tagbanwa are possible descendants of the Tabon Man, thus making them one of the original inhabitants of the Philippines.
 They are a brown-skinned, slim, and straight-haired ethnic group.

 There are two major classifications based on the geographical location where they can be found.
 Central Tagbanwas are found in the western and eastern coastal areas of central Palawan.
 They are concentrated in the municipalities of Aborlan, Quezon, and Puerto Princesa.
 Calamian Tagbanwa, on the other hand, are found in Baras coast, Busuanga Island, Coron Island and in some parts of El Nido.
-These two Tagbanwa sub-groups speak the same languages but different tone and pronunciation and do not exactly have the same customs.
+These two Tagbanwa subgroups speak the same languages but different tone and pronunciation and do not exactly have the same customs.
+The Tagbanwa are believed to have descended from the Tabon Man, making them one of the original inhabitants of the Philippines.
+They have a long history of resistance against foreign invaders, from the Spanish colonial period to the American era.

+They are known for their close relationship with nature, which is reflected in their beliefs and practices.
+They believe in a variety of spirits that inhabit the natural world, and they perform rituals to appease these spirits.

+In terms of livelihood, the Tagbanwa are primarily fishermen, farmers, and gatherers.
+They are also skilled in weaving and pottery.

+In spite of the challenges they face, such as land grabbing and the encroachment of modernization, the Tagbanwa continue to preserve their culture and traditions.
+They are a testament to the rich cultural diversity of the Philippines.